Greece Travel Guide logo

-This page is sort of an introduction to Athens and to my Athens Survival Guide.
-If you are looking for some general information about Athens it will be helpful but I encourage you to visit www.athensguide.com which has a lot more information as well as lots of photos, restaurant reviews, and actually leads you through the different neighborhoods, museums and archaeological sites of Athens.
+This page is sort of an introduction to Athens.
+If you are looking for some general information about Athens this page will be helpful but I encourage you to visit My Athens Survival Guide which has a lot more information as well as lots of photos, restaurant reviews, and actually leads you through the different neighborhoods, museums and archaeological sites of Athens.
+It is the most entertaining and extensive guide for Athens, full of great photo tours, hotel and restaurant reviews, history, archaeology sites, museums and just about everything you would find in a guidebook and a lot more that you would never find in a guidebook.
+If you have somehow stumbled on this page on your own you should click on the link to Introduction below which will take you back to the beginning of my Greek Travel webpage.
+If you like using my site please share it with your friends on Facebook.

 Introduction